The UK Glow worm Survey Home Page

 Another cause of false reports of glow worms is actually light reflected from shiny leaves, dew or litter.
 So please check that what you see really is a beetle with the light coming from the final tail segments.

-Finally, we get occasional reports of fireflies in Britain.
-As far as we know they do not exist in the UK, and it is probable that the reports refer to other flying insects seen in light beams.
+Finally, we get occasional reports of fireflies in Britain – that is, insects glowing brightly while in flight.
+As far as we know these do not exist in the UK, and it is probable that the reports refer to other flying insects seen in light beams.
 True fireflies swarm around a clump of bushes or in a glade or wood.
 If you do come across fireflies in Britain then make every effort to catch and keep one and let us know immediately.
 Fireflies are found in some places on the near Continent, and for a few reports go to the International section.

-Glow worm report and map of UK sitesI have produced two reports of the survey, in 1991 and 1992.
-These were sent out to those who asked for them at cost.
-I always intended to do more, and indeed started one, but I have not completed them.
+Glow worm report and map of UK sitesI produced reports of the survey in 1991 and 1992.
 You can read most of the text of the 1992 report, which contains lots of anecdotes and comments on glow worms, as well as a UK map of where they were seen in 1992.
 So click on the link to see this 70k file.

 There is now an updated map of the sites reported to the survey, as of 2006.
 It includes sites recorded on the database plus some reported to the BRC survey and placed only approximately.
 Please note that some sites for which we do not have accurate positions are simply recorded at the lower left-hand corner of their 1 km grid square and when they are near the coast they may appear to be out at sea, so please don't send in any quips about amphibious glow worms.
 It is available in two sizes: small, for viewing on your computer, and large (525 kB), for downloading, as the image may not display on your browser.